holochain/docs-pages/src/pages/get-started/install-advanced.md

 ### `flake.lock` file

-Once the `flake.nix` is created (and added to the git repo), the lockfile can be initiliazed by running `nix flake udpate`.
+Once the `flake.nix` is created (and added to the git repo), the lockfile can be initialized by running `nix flake update`.
 The resulting `flake.lock` records pinned references to all the `inputs` at the given point in time, in our case to the the `holochain-flake` and of all its inputs transitively; altogether keeping track of all the dependencies of your app's development environment.

 ### A Gotcha with Flakes and Git